Meet the team

 Board Member

-Tim Pietrack is a U.S. Navy Public Affairs Officer with more than 15 years of experience leading strategic communications across humanitarian, defense, and global engagement missions, and holds an M.A. in Communication from Johns Hopkins University.
+Tim is a U.S. Navy Public Affairs Officer with more than 15 years of experience leading strategic communications across humanitarian, defense, and global engagement missions, and holds an M.A. in Communication from Johns Hopkins University.
 His passion for literacy deepened as a parent, reading with his children and watching them discover new worlds through stories.
 Inspired to give that gift to others, Tim sought a way to support communities he came to know and admire through his work in Africa — a journey that led him to the African Library Project.

 Esther Okola